Dani Bassett: Awards and honors

 During their undergraduate studies, Bassett was the sole recipient of the Paul Axt Prize, which is given to a student who demonstrates commitment to inquiry and fosters intellectual curiosity.
-Bassett was also a Schreyer Honors Scholar and was named the Most Achieving Undergraduate Woman of the Year in 2004.
+They were also a Schreyer Honors Scholar and were named the Most Achieving Undergraduate Woman of the Year in 2004.
 Bassett received the Winston Churchill Scholarship and the National Institute of Health- Cambridge Health Science Scholarship to fund their graduate education.
 Bassett received the Alumni Achievement Award from the Schreyer Honors College at Pennsylvania State University for extraordinary accomplishment under 35 years of age.
 Bassett was named American Psychological Society "Rising Star" in December 2012.
-In January 2014, Bassett won the Sloan Research Fellowship.
-Most notably, Bassett was one of the 21 winners of the MacArthur Research Fellowship in September 2014.
+In January 2014, they won the Sloan Research Fellowship.
+Most notably, they were one of the 21 winners of the MacArthur Research Fellowship in September 2014.

 In 2016, Bassett was named one of the ten most brilliant scientists of the year by Popular Science magazine.

-In 2017, Bassett received the Lagrange Prize in Complex Systems.
+In 2017, they received the Lagrange Prize in Complex Systems.
 In 2018, Bassett received the Erdős–Rényi Prize for "fundamental contributions to our understanding of the network architecture of the human brain".